New Jersey's beach smoking ban: Why include vaping?

 "There are also reports that the devices can explode and injure the person using it.
 This is why the federal government banned the devices from checked luggage."

-Gregory Conway, president of the New Jersey-based American Vaping Association, disagrees with the inclusion of vaping devices.
+Gregory Conley, president of the New Jersey-based American Vaping Association, disagrees with the inclusion of vaping devices.

 "With vaping products there is no litter.
 The vapor that a user exhales goes into the air, especially in an open-air environment, within mere seconds.
 No one is really being annoyed by that on an open-air beach," Conway said.